- What Is the “Minecraft Connection Timed Out: No Further Information” Error Message?

 - Reboot your PC and then check if the error will reappear.

 Sometimes your antivirus can be a bit overprotective, thus preventing some programs from running completely on your device.
 If you whitelisted Minecraft on your antivirus and are still facing issues, applying this method might help.
+This can be particularly useful if you’re receiving a “connection refused no further information” error message.
 To fix this problem, try temporarily disabling your antivirus when playing Minecraft.

 Follow these steps to do so: